 First audit of Accredited Assessors

-The Department of Planning, Industry and Environment will shortly commence an audit of the Accredited BAM Assessors.
+The Department of Planning, Industry and Environment has commenced an audit of the Accredited Biodiversity Assessment Method (BAM) Assessors.
 The audit, in accordance with section 20 of the Accreditation Scheme for the Application of the Biodiversity Assessment Method (BAM) Order 2017, may check either: